skellis46/slipbox/artistic research and ecosystems.md

 For the purposes of this writing I will take Trimingham's statement as axiomatic: that re

-Whether you agree with it or not, this statement is the spine for this writing.
+this statement is the spine for this writing.
+Whether you agree with it or not, .
 A way to draw attention our responsibilities as practice-researchers (use of that pronoun indicates my audience), which are really no different from the responsibilities of researchers in other disciplines even if the epistemic and ontologic conditions of the work we do are starkly different.

 Add here about aim of this writing.
 Make it plain.